3 Week 2: JOINs, More WHERE, Boolean Logic, ORDER BY

 )

 FOREIGN KEY involves two or more tables.
-If a column is declared a FOREIGN KEY, then that key value must exist in a REFERENCE table.
-Here our two reference tables are person and procedure_occurrence.
+If a column is declared a FOREIGN KEY, then that key value must exist in a REFERENCES table as a primary key.
+Here, when we create procedure_occurrence, person_id column REFERENCES the table person’s person_id primay key column, and procedure_concept_id column REFERENCES the table concept’s concept_id primary key column.

 CREATE TABLE procedure_occurrence {